-Current planning policy for the Royal Borough is contained in the Unitary Development Plan (UDP).
 The system of plan making introduced by the 2004 Planning and Compulsory Purchase Act replaces the UDP with a Local Development Framework (LDF).
 The Core Strategy is the principal document within the LDF.
-Some policies in the UDP will continue, but the vast majority of them are replaced by this document.
+Some policies in the UDP remain relevant, but the vast majority have been replaced by this document.
 The 2004 Act introduced the concept of 'spatial planning'.
 Planning no longer 'just' looks to control the development of land.
 Instead we must look at wider issues to do with how places are used, and how other public services influence the quality of places - 'place shaping'.
 There are 4 aspects to being 'spatial':